junxit/us-congress-bills-110/bill.md

 - Whereas 346 fire fighters and emergency personnel died while responding to the terrorist attacks that occurred on September 11, 2001;
 - Whereas fire fighters respond to more than 20,000,000 calls during a typical year;
 - Whereas fire fighters also provide emergency medical services, hazardous materials response, special rescue response, terrorism response, and life safety education;
-- Whereas, in 1922, President Harding declared the week of October 9 to be Fire Prevention Week; and
-- Whereas the second Tuesday in October is an appropriate day for the establishment of a National Fire Fighter Appreciation Day: Now, therefore, be it
+- Whereas, in 1922, President Harding first declared a Fire Prevention Week, and it is appropriate to continue this tradition by supporting the designation of a National Fire Fighter Appreciation Day: Now, therefore, be it

 That the House of Representatives supports the designation of a “National Fire Fighter Appreciation Day” to honor and celebrate the fire fighters of the United States.